Researching lifelong learning and innovation for work in times of crisis

 • Credit card and merchant fees apply.

-• ECR/Student pre-conference workshop includes afternoon tea.
+• ECR/Student pre-conference workshop includes morning tea, lunch and afternoon tea.

 About this Conference